 The Teacher Education Unit Head is appointed by the Vice President for Academic Affairs (VPAA) at Minot State University in consultation with the two representative bodies: the Teacher Education Administrative Council (TEAC) and the Program and Policy Committee (P & P).
 The Teacher Education Unit Head has responsibility for the development and approval of policies and procedures through the two representative bodies: the Teacher Education Administrative Council (TEAC) and the Program and Policy Committee (P & P).
+The Teacher Education Administrative Council (TEAC) and the Program and Policy Committee (P & P).
+The Teacher Education Administrative Council (TEAC) and the Program and Policy Committee (P & P).
 The Teacher Education Unit Head also works in consultation with the Teacher Education Stakeholders Advisory Council.